Metroid Dread | A Thrilling Finale to the 1980s Story

 Load times are noticeably faster, especially for digital copies.
 Shinesparkers reports the first load screen at 17 seconds versus 25 seconds on the original Switch.
 Physical cartridges see smaller gains of 2–3 seconds, but it is still a welcome improvement.

+Boss encounters stand out with clear patterns and satisfying skill checks, and while a late-game stretch of Shinespark puzzles leans toward strict execution, it never overshadows the larger experience.
 ZDR’s worlds look striking, backed by music that respects the past while leaning into a colder tone.
-The story closes the original arc in a way that respects both long-time fans and new players.
+The story closes the original arc perfectly, respecting both long-time fans and new players while maintaining smooth performance and quick loading on Switch 2.

 Metroid Dread TLDR